Ihsan-Abdul/Identity-Lifecycle-Automation-Suite/03-Governance-Compliance/README.md

 ***Validation:*** Successful SAML assertion issuance confirmed through traffic inspection
 ***Troubleshooting:*** Clear distinction between authentication success and application-layer failure

-In this phase, I transitioned from securing Microsoft-native resources (SharePoint) to integrating external SaaS applications.
-This demonstrates the ability to act as a Centralized Identity Provider (IdP) for the entire enterprise.

-### Protocol: SAML 2.0 (The Enterprise Standard)

-I configured a SAML-based integration to demonstrate how legacy and enterprise web applications receive identity assertions.

-Service Provider: jwt.ms (SAML Test Application)

-Configuration: Defined Entity ID and Assertion Consumer Service (ACS) URL to establish a secure handshake.

-Validation: Used SAML Tracer to intercept the XML assertion, verifying that attributes (UPN, Display Name) for the hybrid-synced user mvance were successfully passed.

-[INSERT YOUR SAML TRACER SCREENSHOT HERE]

-### Outcome
-Technical Insight: The screenshot confirms the Subject matches the on-premises UPN, proving the end-to-end success of the Hybrid Identity lifecycle.

 ---

 ## Phase 3 - Identity Governance (Access Review Reporting)